zeroc-ice/ice/csharp/BuildInstructionsWindows.md

 with or without the test suite.

 The target framework for the .NET Standard tests is `netcoreapp2.0` by default.
-You can change this value by setting the `IceTestsTargetFrameworks` property to one or more Target Framework Monikers (TFMs), for example:
+You can target other frameworks by setting the `IceTestsTargetFrameworks` property to one or more Target Framework Monikers (TFMs), for example:
 ```
 msbuild msbuild\ice.proj /p:"IceTestsTargetFrameworks=net461;netcoreapp2.0"
 ```

-This builds the test programs with `net461` and `netcoreapp2.0` (in separate folders).
+This builds the test programs for `net461` and `netcoreapp2.0` (in separate folders).
 The target frameworks you specify must implement .NET Standard 2.0.

 ### Strong Name Signatures for .NET Framework 4.5 Assemblies